mui/material-ui/docs/data/joy/components/select/select.md

 ## Accessibility

-In order for the select to be accessible, **it should be linked to a label**.
+To ensure the Select is accessible, make sure to add label linked to it.

-The `FormControl` automatically generates a unique id that links the select with the `FormLabel` component:
+If you use the Form Label component, together with the Form Control, Joy UI automatically generates a unique id that links the Select to it.

 {{"demo": "SelectFieldDemo.js"}}